AntiSyphon/asazlab-prereqs/labs/AzureAccount.md

 **Option 1: New free Azure Account**
 <blockquote>

-Sign up for an Azure account and claim the $200 free credit for new accounts.

 https://azure.microsoft.com/en-us/free/

 * After your free account is provisioned, upgrade the free account to a paid account.
-* At the time of writing, Azure offered $200 in free credits for new accounts, including free accounts that are upgraded.

 <Details><summary> <b>Step 1: Create Azure Account</b></summary>